How to Detect Malware Privilege Escalation to AccessibilityService

 For these reasons, it is advisable to be aware that the AccessibilityServices services are enabled for a malicious app and protect the target application (your app) from being abused or compromised.

-Detecting AccessibilityService abuse on Android apps by Using Appdome
+Detect AccessibilityService abuse on Android apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect AccessibilityService abuse without an SDK or gateway:

 Upload an app to Appdome’s Mobile App Security Build System